Everything You Should Know About E-Commerce Logistics

-March 2023 would mark roughly three years since COVID-19 was declared to be a global pandemic.
-Three years since communities worldwide were spurred into lockdowns.
-Three years since individuals flocked online to buy their essentials, pushing e-commerce sales to new heights.
+March 2024 would mark roughly four years since COVID-19 was declared to be a global pandemic.
+Four years since communities worldwide were spurred into lockdowns.
+Four years since individuals flocked online to buy their essentials, pushing e-commerce sales to new heights.

 Despite the international borders opening up and physical retail gradually coming back to life, many people would still rather shop online than visit brick-and-mortar stores.
 With millions of parcels being shipped across the globe on any given day, it is imperative that proper e-commerce logistics infrastructure is in place to keep them on track.
 But to begin, what exactly is e-commerce logistics?
 And how can retailers better elevate their e-commerce experience in this post-pandemic world?
 Let’s find out!